Guten-Morgen1302/sportscom-chatbot/replit.md

 - All endpoints tested and working: /chat, /health, /keep-alive
 - Keep-alive functionality for production deployment

-## Recent Changes (October 01, 2025)
+## Recent Changes (October 02, 2025)

-### React Frontend Integration
-- ✅ **Replaced static HTML with React 19 + Vite frontend**
-- ✅ Created modern glassmorphism design with Tailwind CSS 4
-- ✅ Built React app to static/ folder (backend serves automatically)
-- ✅ Added static file serving to FastAPI (minimal 2-line change)
-- ✅ Installed Node.js 20 and all React dependencies
-- ✅ Configured Vite to proxy backend API in development
-- ✅ Keep-alive functionality for production deployments
-- ✅ WhatsApp and Google Form integration links
-- ✅ Mobile-responsive design with touch-optimized controls

-### Original Setup (Preserved)
+### Fresh GitHub Import Setup for Replit
-- ✅ **Successfully imported from GitHub and configured for Replit**
+- ✅ **Successfully imported from GitHub and configured for Replit environment**
-- ✅ Installed Python 3.11 environment
-- ✅ Installed all required dependencies (FastAPI, Uvicorn, google-genai, etc.)
+- ✅ Installed Python 3.11 with all dependencies (FastAPI, Uvicorn, google-genai, etc.)
-- ✅ Cleaned up requirements.txt (removed duplicates)
-- ✅ Configured GEMINI_API_KEY secret in Replit
+- ✅ Installed Node.js dependencies and built React frontend
+- ✅ Created root index.html for Vite build system
+- ✅ Built React app to static/ folder (served by FastAPI)
-- ✅ Configured workflow to run FastAPI server on port 5000 with 0.0.0.0 binding
+- ✅ Configured workflow to run FastAPI server on port 5000
-- ✅ Updated CORS settings to allow all origins for Replit proxy compatibility
+- ✅ Verified bot initialization and all endpoints working
-- ✅ Tested all endpoints: /health, /chat - all working perfectly with Gemini AI
+- ✅ Tested chat functionality with Gemini AI integration
-- ✅ Verified frontend displays correctly with dark theme and red accents
-- ✅ Configured deployment settings for production (autoscale deployment)
+- ✅ Configured autoscale deployment with build steps
-- ✅ Server running successfully with bot initialized
-- ✅ Chat functionality tested and working correctly
+- ✅ All systems operational and ready for use

+### Previous Setup (October 01, 2025)
+- React Frontend Integration with glassmorphism design
+- WhatsApp and Google Form integration links
+- Mobile-responsive design with touch-optimized controls
+- Keep-alive functionality for production deployments

 ## Project Architecture